whitedevil-glitch/webdev-learn/README.md

 # webdev-learn
-Old project practiced with DesignCourse Youtube Channel
+Old project inspired by a video from DesignCourse

 ## Check it out live here:- https://rmtv.netlify.app/